Orienting Words

 (1′) There is now a little faith in market mechanisms.

-(2) He has eaten a little, he feels well
+(2) He has eaten a little, he feels well.

-(2′) He feels unwell, he has eaten little
+(2′) He feels unwell, he has eaten little.

-3. Adjectives as orientation operators
+3. Adjectives as Orientation Operators

 De-realizing operators are defined as follows:

-Consider the following statements (Ducrot 1995, p.
-148-150)
+Consider the following statements (Ducrot 1995, pp. 148–150)

-He’s a relative, but a distant relative
+He’s a relative, but a distant one.

 Close is a realizing operator (id., p.
-147) “They are close relatives” is co-oriented with “They are relatives”, towards conclusions such as “They know each other well”.
-They are located on the corresponding argument scale as follows:
+147).
+“They are close relatives” is co-oriented with “They are relatives,” towards conclusions such as “They know each other well.

-— can be oriented towards “We don’t know each other well”, i.e., it has an opposite orientation to “He is a relative of mine”.
+Distant is a de-realizing operator.
+The sentence “He is a distant relative of mine” can be oriented toward “We don’t know each other well”, i.e., it has an opposite orientation to “He is a relative of mine.